How to Choose Your First Credit Card to Build Credit

 Mike started with the Citi Rewards+ Student Card.
 He maintained a 15% utilization rate and paid off the statement balance monthly.
 After a year, Mike gained a 40-point increase in his credit score, which helped him get approved for an apartment lease that required a credit check.

-Credit Limit Higher limit lowers utilization ratio Secured cards limit equals deposit; aim for $200-$500
+Credit Limit Higher limit lowers utilization ratio Secured cards: $200–$500 Deposit defines limit on secured options.

-APR High rates impact carrying balances negatively Pay balance in full monthly or choose low variable APR card
+APR High rates impact carried balances Variable interest rates Pay in full monthly to avoid interest charges.

-Credit Reporting Must report to all 3 bureaus for credit building Confirm issuer reports to Experian, Equifax, TransUnion
+Reporting Must report to building scores N/A Confirm issuer reports to Experian, Equifax, TransUnion.

 Applying for Too Many Cards at Once